-Access to the roof space is via a ceiling hatch at the first floor hallway.
-The roof comprises timber trusses with felt sarking.
-Insulation material has been laid between the ceiling joists.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are of a PVC half round and round design.
-Main walls Visually inspected with the aid of binoculars where appropriate.
-Foundations and concealed parts were not exposed or inspected. •
+The firewall is formed in concrete blockwork.
+Glass wool insulation has been laid to ceiling joists.
+Visually inspected with the aid of binoculars where appropriate.
+Gutters and downpipes are of round and half round design and are formed in uPVC.
+Visually inspected with the aid of binoculars where appropriate.
+Foundations and concealed parts were not exposed or inspected.
+The walls are of rendered cavity concrete blockwork construction.
+Cavity wall insulation has been injected.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of a uPVC casement design equipped with double glazed sealed units.
-There is a uPVC double glazed access door.
-Eaves and fascias are also formed in uPVC.
+Windows are of double glazed uPVC design.
+The front access door is of uPVC design with double glazed insert.
+There are double glazed uPVC French windows.
+Soffits and fascias are formed in timber.

 External decorations Visually inspected.
-There are wood stain finishes to the external timbers.
+External joinery is finished with both a wood stain and paint.